 Tailgating is a common issue, and when the driver in front of you is particularly slow, it can be tempting to follow closely to encourage them to speed up.
 However, tailgating can incite road rage and, more importantly, it can lead to a major crash.
 When you follow another vehicle at a close range, you have less time to brake and stop your car in an emergency.
 Plus, the icy winter climate can make stopping even more difficult, and you may slide into the car in front of you if you trail to closely.

 5. Slow Down

-Speeding is a common cause of car accidents, so it’s always a good idea to abide by the speed limit.
-However, if you are driving through the snow or on icy roads, it’s probably a good idea to drive at an even slower speed than the local limit suggests.
+Speeding is a leading cause of car accidents, so it’s always a good idea to abide by the speed limit.
+However, if you are driving through the snow or on icy roads, it’s typically advisable to drive at an even slower speed than the local limit suggests.
 Plan ahead and allow yourself extra drive time to make up for the slower pace you need to maintain to stay safe.

-As much as these safety tips can help, accidents do happen regardless of our own safe practices.
-If you were involved in a winter car crash, make sure you know what to do to protect your rights and seek compensation from the guilty party.
+Although these safety tips can help, accidents do happen regardless of our own safe practices.
+If you were involved in a winter car crash, make sure you know what to do to protect your rights and seek compensation from the at-fault party.

 Contact our Harrisburg car accident lawyers at Metzger Wickersham to discuss your personal injury case.